-- If not already on, turn on all batteries and the Titan Power Module. - Check the battery voltage on the Titan display screen.
-If the battery voltage is over 26.0V, drain the battery to 26.0V or less (this must be done in order for the battery to calibrate correctly). - Charge your batteries using the AC charger, following the previous instructions.
-Solar can be used but it is harder to know when the batteries are at 100% - 4.
-Fully charge the batteries until the charging rate is less than 50 watts (using the internal AC charger), or the led light is green on the external AC charger.
+- 1. If not already on, turn on all batteries and the Titan Power Module. - Check the battery voltage on the Titan display screen.
+If the battery voltage is over 26.0V, drain the battery to 26.0V or less (this must be done in order for the battery to calibrate correctly). - 3.
+Charge your batteries using the provided AC charger or solar, following the previous instruction. - 4.
+Fully charge the batteries until the led light is green on the external AC charger.
 If using solar you will need to charge until the rate is under 50 watts while the solar panels are getting good direct sunlight. - 5.
 If the batteries are fully charged, however the meter does not read 100%, press the > button on the display for 3 seconds to manually calibrate the meter.

 Important: Do not unplug or stop the charger until it has fully charged.
-If you do, or for some reason the charging stops before the batteries are full, you must drain the battery back down to 26.0V and charge again.
+If you do, or for some reason the charging stops before the meter calibrates, you must drain the battery back down to 26.0V and charge again.

-READING THE BATTERY METER
+BATTERY METER